 Offshore Voluntary Disclosure Program (OVDP)

-This program applies when the taxpayer willfully neglected to report income and file FBARs.
-With this program taxpayers receive a closing agreement, and the returns filed within the program may generally no longer be examined.
-Entry into the program is expensive and binding.
-Penalties will be applied, including a 27.5% or 50% offshore penalty based on the highest value of the assets held offshore during the disclosure period (8 years).
-It is a laborious process, so associated professional fees will be much higher as compared to the other procedures.
+This program, no longer available, was applied when the taxpayer willfully neglected to report income and file FBARs.
+With this program taxpayers received a closing agreement, and the returns filed within the program were generally no longer examined.
+Entry into the program was expensive and binding.
+Penalties were applied, including a 27.5% or 50% offshore penalty based on the highest value of the assets held offshore during the disclosure period (8 years).
+It was a laborious process, so associated professional fees were much higher compared to the other procedures.

-This program is generally appropriate for taxpayers who acted willfully because if the IRS catches up to such individuals before they enter the OVDP, the results could be much worse than if they had entered the OVDP.
-If a taxpayer who acted willfully does not enter the OVDP program and get examined by the IRS, they would potentially be subject to the very severe willful failure penalties, or even criminal prosecution in certain cases.
+This program was generally appropriate for taxpayers who acted willfully because if the IRS caught up such individuals before they entered the OVDP, the results were much worse than if they had entered the OVDP.
+If a taxpayer who acted willfully did not enter the OVDP program and get examined by the IRS, they were potentially subject to the very severe willful failure penalties, or even criminal prosecution in certain cases.

 This was much more widely used by non-willful taxpayers before the availability of the streamlined procedures and delinquent filing procedures.
 The IRS has said repeatedly that taxpayers filing quiet disclosures will have no penalty protection (both for willful and non-willful behavior) if they get examined.